akrzemi1/papers/notes/side_effects.md

 ## [dcl.attr.contract.syn]
-#### Paragraph 6 should be removed as it talks about side UB in declarations of contract statements
+#### First and last sentence in paragraph 6 should be removed as it talks about side UB in declarations of contract statements rather than about UB during the evaluations of the conditions.
+It should read:

-rather than about UB during the evaluations of the conditions:
+An evaluation of a predicate that exits via an exception invokes the function `std::terminate` ([except.terminate]).

 ## [dcl.attr.contract.cond]
 #### Add the following at the beginning: